josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 down to just me, which was really straightforward to do with [Cloudflare Access][Access].
 With using Google as the identity source I'm able to gate access to the worker to only my account.
-Access also signs a JWT which I'm able to verify to ensure it's really mean doing these write operations.
+Access also signs a JWT which I'm able to verify to ensure it's really me doing these write operations.

 If you're curious to read more the source code for the photo-uploader is available [here][picker-code].
 It's much more involved than the image gallery,